 The specific table that a computer’s operating system uses to find files on a hard drive is called FAT (File Allocation Table).
 The FAT is so clever that it keeps track of segments of a single file kept anywhere on the hard disk.
-Windows 95 used a FAT system called FAT16 while the latter versions used a system called FAT32.
+Windows 95 used a FAT system called FAT16 while the later versions used a system called FAT32.
 The first file system was founded in 1977 by Microsoft and has been used ever since.
-It is indeed the preferred file system for flash disk drives, solid-state memory cards (SD) and floppy drives.
+It is indeed the preferred file system for flash disk drives, solid-state memory cards (SD), and floppy drives.

 Today, the FAT file system is not the primary option; NTFS is.
-All the same, The File Allocation Table has been upgraded severally over the years so it can be able to support bigger hard drives and bigger file sizes.
+All the same, The File Allocation Table has been upgraded several over the years so it can be able to support bigger hard drives and bigger file sizes.
 There are various versions of FAT, the earliest being FAT8 and then FAT12 that was discovered in 1980 when the initial DOS versions were released.
-The 12-bit only supported file names with no more than 8 characters and 3 others for extension.
-Due to limited use, FAT16 file system was founded in 1984 in DOS 3.0 PC and MS-DOS 3.0.
+The 12-bit only supported file names with no more than 8 characters and 3 others for an extension.
+Due to limited use, the FAT16 file system was founded in 1984 in DOS 3.0 PC and MS-DOS 3.0.
 An enhanced type, FAT16B, was introduced too and it became the primary file system for MS-DOS 4.0 all through to MS-DOS 6.22.

 FAT16X was then made for MS-DOS 7.0 and Windows 95.
 FAT32 is currently the most advanced version and has been running since 1996.
 It accepts basic drives with up to 2TB and those with 16TB (with 64KB clusters) of space.
 An adjusted type of FAT32, FAT32+, can support up to 256GB of file size.
 Finally, there is the exFAT or Extended File Allocation Table that was discovered in 2006 by MS. It is not a better version of FAT32.
-The exFAT is just an edition meant for flash drives, SDXC cards and SDHC cards.
+The exFAT is just an edition meant for flash drives, SDXC cards, and SDHC cards.

-Recoverit is extremely secure recovery software for Windows operating system that accepts a FAT16 or FAT32 file system.
-Whether you are dealing with a logical Windows FAT 16/32 that has been deleted, formatted or corrupted, Recoverit is all you need.
+Recoverit is an extremely secure recovery software for Windows operating system that accepts a FAT16 or FAT32 file system.
+Whether you are dealing with a logical Windows FAT 16/32 that has been deleted, formatted, or corrupted, Recoverit is all you need.
 It does not matter whether your damaged or failed disks and storage media are used internally or externally.

-All your video clips, photographs, audio files and other documents will be restored with an immediate effect.
+All your video clips, photographs, audio files, and other documents will be restored with an immediate effect.
 Unless the software does not recognize a disk or the data is corrupted, the process should work.
 It should help you recover a lost FAT file system, deleted FAT file system, formatted FAT file system, Virus-infested FAT file system, and a logically crashed file system and so on.

 Step 1 Select the "All-Around Recovery" mode to start FAT recovery.

-Step 3 After the scan you can go to previewed all recovered files and click "Recover" button to save.
+Step 3 After the scan you can go to previewed all recovered files and click the "Recover" button to save.

 The layout of the File Allocation Table looks like the diagram shown below.
-It has four sections: Boot Sector, FAT Table, Root Directory and Data Area.
+It has four sections: Boot Sector, FAT Table, Root Directory, and Data Area.

 The main difference between FAT16 and FAT32 is the size of the logical partition.
 FAT 32 extends a single logical drive volume to 127GB or higher while FAT16 limits logical drive to 2-GB.
 Hence, if one has a 2-GB FAT16 logical drive, they must use a 32-KB cluster while if using a FAT32 drive, the level for a 4-KB cluster would include drive sizes 512MB to 8GB.

-As you have noted, FAT16, FAT32 and exFAT hard drive data loss is triggered by most of the factors that affect other physical hard drives.
+As you have noted, FAT16, FAT32, and exFAT hard drive data loss is triggered by most of the factors that affect other physical hard drives.
 To avoid issues affecting the logical file systems of these disk drives, you would have to be extremely keen about things that could corrupt your files.
 This will particularly happen when you are installing a dual operating system or a multi-operating system.
 As well, corruption of data may happen due to errors committed when partitioning a hard drive or when you accidentally delete or format a partition.
 This calls for caution when handling files stored on your hard drive partitions.
-It is important to remove your external hard disks in the right manner to avoid abrupt stoppage of read/write requests.
+It is important to remove your external hard disks in the right manner to avoid abrupt stoppage of reading/write requests.
 Power surges should be avoided with the right gadgets too.
-Finally, backup your data always to avoid stress that is triggered by data loss.
+Finally, back up your data always to avoid the stress that is triggered by data loss.